rsmorgan1/crm-data-quality-audit/README.md

 # CRM Data Quality Audit & Remediation (Python + R)

 A complete data quality audit workflow for a simulated private equity CRM dataset.
-This project demonstrates profiling, scoring, remediation, and monitoring of deal pipeline data — from identifying issues to measuring improvement.
+This project demonstrates profiling, scoring, remediation, and monitoring of deal pipeline data, from identifying issues to measuring improvement.

 **All data is entirely synthetic.** No proprietary or confidential information is used.